-1. Are able to develop or design safe, sustainable, economical and environmentally sound solutions for civil engineering problems either within the profession or through post-graduate research;
+1. Are able to develop or design safe, sustainable, economical and environmentally sound solutions for engineering problems either within the profession or through post-graduate research;

 2. Grow professionally in their careers through continued development of technical, management, and oral and written communication skills; achievement of professional licensure; and assumption of roles of responsibility and leadership in professional service;